openid/fapi/fapi-2_0-security-profile.md

 ### Authorization Request Leaks lead to CSRF

-An attacker of type A3a (see [@attackermodel]) can intercept an authorization request, log in at the Authorization Server, receive an authorization code and redirect the honest user via a CSRF attack to the honest client but with the attacker's authorization code.
+An attacker of type A3a (see [@attackermodel]) can intercept an authorization request, log in at the Authorization Server, receive an authorization code and redirect the honest user via a Cross-Site Request Forgery (CSRF) attack to the honest client but with the attacker's authorization code.
 This results in the user accessing the attackers resources, thus breaking session integrity.